 These days everyone is taking pictures and posting them everywhere on social media, and of course everyone is saying how beautiful they are and telling the photographer that they ought to sell them.
-So, given the prevalence of photos, how does one distinguish fine art photography from other types of photography?
+Maybe they should.
+I certainly want to sell mine.

-Simply put, fine art photography is art created in accordance with the perceptions and emotions of the artist as photographer.
+Simply put, fine art images are art created in accordance with the perceptions and emotions of the artist as photographer.

-Fine art photography stands in contrast to representational photography, which is about digitally recording a subject.
-Fine art photography does not produce purist images that record the scene exactly as it appears at a precise moment in time, nor is fine art photography about post-processing effects.
+Fine art images stand in contrast to representational photography, which is about digitally recording a subject.
+A fine art image does not produce purist photos that record the scene exactly as it appears at a precise moment in time, nor is a fine art image primarily about post-processing effects.

-Fine art photography is about capturing what the artist-photographer sees, not what the camera sees, nor what digital pre-sets produce.
-In fine art photography the camera merely is a tool akin to the painter’s brush.
+A fine art image is about capturing what the artist-photographer sees, not what the camera sees, nor what digital pre-sets produce.
+With fine art images the camera and imagining software are merely tools akin to the painter’s brush.

 Ansel Adams, perhaps said it best, “Art implies control of reality, for reality itself possesses no sense of the aesthetic.
 Photography becomes art when certain controls are applied.”

 Fine art images goes beyond the literal representation of the subject.
 It expresses the feelings and vision of the photographer, and most importantly, reveals an image that is the creation of the artist that flows from the artist’s vision.

 Lastly, fine art images deserve to be printed in a way that preserves the fine art quality of the image.
 This includes the ink used, the media that the print rests upon, and even the printer (both the human and the tool).

 If you are going to invest in a fine art print, the final product needs to be just that in every way.
 It also needs to be of high archival quality and finished in a way that will preserve the print.